bridgecrew-perf6/nginx_deployment-1/README.md

 # Website Hosting simple and with IAC
 This is a way to install and set up Nginx, on Ubuntu 20.04.
- 1. First we will do it manually
+ A. First we will do it manually
- 2. Than we will use bash script for whole process.
+ B. Than we will use bash script for whole process.

-## Manual website Hosting
+## A. Manual website Hosting

 > Note:
 Ubuntu Installation